Thev2Andy/PowerLog/README.md

 * Supports sinks, and comes with a few default ones (console, debugger, markdown file, simple file, as well as a spectre.console sink) as separate libraries.
 (You can write a custom one by implementing the `ISink` interface, check the examples section for a detailed tutorial on it.)
 * Logger instances.
 * Enables the combination of log levels, such as `Information` and `Network`, or `Verbose` and `Error`, for more granular logging control.
-* Allows full control over logging level exclusion and inclusion via verbosity masks, built using `VerbosityMask` and `Severity` extension methods.
+* Allows full control over logging level exclusion and inclusion via verbosity masks / allowed severities, built using `Verbosity` presets and methods, and `Severity` extension methods.
 * Blazingly fast.
 (Around ~0.4875 ms per log average worst-case scenario.)
 * Completely dependency-free and self-sustained.
 * Cross platform support.